GetStream/javascript-beginner-guide/setup-guide.md

 [Example In Repo](https://github.com/zacheryconverse/basic-chat/blob/b6c73c96278cc739def1a6a745f9fbcaf42f4032/src/App.js#L18)

 2. In a separate file, instantiate a server-side client instance.
-This will be used to generate tokens, and upsert users.
+This will be used to generate tokens, upsert users, and any method that is required to be called server-side.

 ```javascript
 const serverClient = StreamChat.getInstance(YOUR_APP_KEY, YOUR_APP_SECRET);